yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 - Verify the key is still enabled in your cloud provider KMS.
 - Verify the role or account used to access the key still has valid permissions.
-- Verify the credentials or access token are still valid, and generate new credentials if needed.
+- Verify the credentials or access key are still valid, and generate new credentials if needed.

 Refer to [Encryption at rest](../../cloud-secure-clusters/managed-ear/).